Ebola and CDC obfuscation

 Many articles point out the virus can be dangerous for many days, especially when in a cool, wet, and dark environment --- like a sewer.

-(I have not seen any info on whether Ebola can be hosted in fish, shrimp, oysters, etc. --- but I have seen some info on their uptake in bacteria.
-And since Ebola is known to be found in bats and monkeys in Africa, I think it is safe to assume that it could be found in bats, rats, raccoons, etc. here in the U.S. --- and eventually in deer, dogs, cats, possums, etc. here.)
+Since Ebola is known to be found in bats and monkeys in Africa, I think it is safe to assume that it could be found in bats, rats, raccoons, etc. here in the U.S. --- and eventually in deer, dogs, cats, possums, etc. here.

-Some articles, like this one at motherjones.com point out that the virus can be infective in semen, for more than 70, even 90-plus, days.
+Some articles, like this one titled "How Long Does the Ebola Virus Survive in Semen?" at motherjones.com point out that the virus can be infective in semen, for more than 70, even 90-plus, days.

 If the wives of those doctors that were treated at Emory University see this, they may be leery about having sex with their husbands for many, many months --- and may be leery about kissing (exchanging saliva) or even touching.